November 7th thru November 17th, 2016

 While in Quito we will be staying at Casa Alisoa four star luxury hotel.
 I like to spend two nights at the hotel at the beginning of the trip.
 This does two things, it gives us a day to explore the city of Quito.
 It also gives us a buffer day to solve any unforeseen travel problems ie, missed connections, lost luggage etc. We will spend another night at this same hotel at the end of our trip.
-While touring the Galapagos Islands we will be aboard the Millenium, an 82 foot diesel powered catamaran.
-The Journey features spacious twin bed cabins, each cabin has an ocean view, individually controlled air conditioning, and a private bath with full shower and most have a private balcony!.
+While touring the Galapagos Islands we will be aboard the Millennium, an 82 foot diesel powered catamaran.
+The Millennium features spacious twin bed cabins, each cabin has an ocean view, individually controlled air conditioning, and a private bath with full shower and most have a private balcony!.
 The boat also has many common areas, including numerous sun decks, a bar and lounge area, dining area and living room.
 Meals will consist of the finest international and local dishes prepared using fresh ingredients.
 Each meal will include a choice of meat, poultry or seafood.
 Special dietary choices and needs will be gladly accommodated.
 In addition to the ten crew members taking care of our every need.
 There will also be a highly trained Galapagos Islands guide on board with years of experience and a passion for sharing their knowledge of the wildlife, biology, geology and natural history of the islands.

 Day 2 Explore the city of Quito.